 The villagers did not exactly replicate Bethlehem of course, rather they set about collecting the dioramas that are called, in Spanish, Belén.

-A Spanish Nativity scene is called a Belén.
-This word means Bethlehem, since a Spanish Christmas scene includes the entire town of Bethlehem and what often looks like all of Judea.
+A Belén is a Nativity Scene.
+The word means Bethlehem since a Spanish Christmas scene includes the entire town of Bethlehem and what often looks like all of Judea.
 In addition to angels and shepherds and sheep, there are farmers with their ploughs, hunters with strings of game, washerwomen washing and bakers baking.
 There are caves and houses and temples, rocks and streams and mountains.
 Off in the distance, there are the Magi on their camels, and sometimes you will see the soldiers of Herod, ominously advancing with their swords drawn.
 All the while, children like small lambs dance through the scenes, bringing their offerings to the Child, the Niño, who sleeps in a straw-filled manger under the gaze of his adoring Mother and the vigilant St. Joseph.

-Now in the small village of Mollina between Antequerra and Fuente de Pedra you can see a collection, reported to be the largest in the world, of belen created by famous Spanish manufacturers from all corners of Spain.
+Now in the small village of Mollina between Antequera and Fuente de Pedra you can see a collection, reported to be the largest in the world, of belen created by famous Spanish manufacturers from all corners of Spain.
 There are 60 scenes on display around three huge creations.
 One representing the eight provinces of Andalucia is 25 metres long and was created by Vicente Martinez.
-The newly opened (December 2017) Museo de Belenes, despite not having yet been officially inaugurated, is already attracting large numbers of visitors.
+The newly opened (December 2017) Museo de Belenes is already attracting large numbers of visitors.

 The museum is open all year.
 Your kids will love you for it.